-All tables assigned to a group not created in "audit_only" mode must have an explicit primary key (PRIMARY KEY clause in CREATE TABLE or ALTER TABLE).
+All tables assigned to a "ROLLBACKABLE" group must have an explicit primary key (PRIMARY KEY clause in CREATE TABLE or ALTER TABLE).

 E-Maj can process elementary partitions of partitionned tables created with the declarative DDL (with PostgreSQL 10+).
 They are processed as any other tables.
 However, as there is no need to protect mother tables, which remain empty, E-Maj refuses to include them in tables groups.
 All partitions of a partitionned table do not need to belong to a tables group.
 Partitions of a partitionned table can be assigned to different tables groups.